joelklocke/Hello-World/README.md

 ### Description
-This project is for coding your taxes in Iowa for 2023.
-When running this code you can input your income, if you are filing jointly and then your partner's income if so.
-It will then output your state tax, federal tax, and total tax for the year.
-It is a very useful program for someone who knows their salary for the year.
+This project is for printing out the Iowa Fight Song and counting how many lines are in the song.
+This is a great starting project for doing python code.
+This was one of my introduction projects to using python.

 ### Program Code